wp-plugins/easy-media-gallery/tags/1.1.5/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easy Media Gallery for WordPress that's powerful and so easy to create beautiful portfolio or media gallery.
+Easy Media Gallery for WordPress that's powerful and so easy to create beautiful portfolio or gallery.
+Over 15,000 WordPress sites are already using Easy Media Gallery.
+Is Yours?

 == Description ==